ravil99/STM32F4_ADC-PWM/README.md

 I have recorded DEMO of this project.
 You can check it out here: https://drive.google.com/drive/folders/1FfKEP1Rm9snuZUlXgEyhaxt0T2RKnT61?usp=sharing

 Also i have added algorithms for main and interrupt handler functions.
 Their names are "ALG_maim.jpg" and "ALG_ADC1_IRQHandler.jpg".
 Unfortunately some algorithms and comments in the code are in Russian, but i will translate them into English in future.
+In addition I will film full video with this project, including not only 1 potentiometer and LED, but with second potentiometer and servo, and I will draw schematic file for this project.
+Hope you will enjoy it!